wayfareio/wayfare.io/_posts/2016-05-02-member-monday-vipe-desai.markdown

 My suggestions to others who are having similar challenges is to determine what your full day is going to look like.
 Is it 9 to 5 or sunrise to sunset?
 My schedule is 5:00AM to 11:00PM - that's a pretty full day but you'd be surprised how much you can get done if you prioritize every hour and cut out the nonsense.
 I don't feel stressed or overworked and wake up everyday energized and ready to tackle anything that comes my way.

-**Why did you decide to work out of Wayfare?**
+**Why did you decide to work out of FLDWRK?**

 I had looked at other shared workspaces but after a visit and meeting the some of the people working here it felt like home.
-It's a very creative environment and sitting alongside other entrepreneurs makes Wayfare a great place to work and meet some great people!
+It's a very creative environment and sitting alongside other entrepreneurs makes FLDWRK a great place to work and meet some great people!

 Check out [Vipe](http://instagram.com/vipedesai) & [HDX Mix](http://hdxmix.com) online & on social media [here!](http://instagram.com/hdxmix)